 - Concrete waste is usually recycled for low-grade applications.

 - Western researchers have devised a way to strengthen recycled concrete aggregate using carbon dioxide.

 Meet the Academic | Professor Vivian Tam

-Professor Vivian W. Y. Tam is the Associate Dean (Research and HDR), Associate Dean (International) and Discipline Leader (Construction Management) at the School of Built Environment, Western Sydney University.
+Professor Vivian W. Y. Tam is the Associate Dean (Research and HDR), Associate Dean (International) and Discipline Leader (Construction Management) at the School of Engineering, Design and Built Environment, Western Sydney University.
 She is nominated to the College of Expert, Australian Research Council, Australian Government.
 She received her Ph.D. in sustainable construction from the Department of Building and Construction at City University of Hong Kong.
 Her research interests are in the areas of environmental management in construction and sustainable development.
 She is currently the Editor-in-Chief of International Journal of Construction Management and Editor of Construction and Building Materials.
 She has been awarded forty-two research grants (totaled over $8 million), including five national competitive projects from Australian Research Council, Australian Government.

 Higher Degree Research at Western

 This research was supported by the Australian Government through the Australian Research Council.